cf73/humanity/content/collections/partner_initiatives/take-action-for-amnesty.md

 ---
 id: 2d25bdca-0661-40ea-8a59-9d3e34107a2a
 blueprint: partner_initiative
-title: 'Amnesty International re-examines the Universal Declaration of Human Rights'
+title: 'Learn how Amnesty International re-examines the Universal Declaration of Human Rights'
 collection_type: partner-initiative
 description:
   -